 One of the simplest ways to differentiate your workforce is by generation.
 It may or may not be the best way to segment your workforce, as generational stereotypes are often just that, stereotypes.
 That said, they do provide a great example for how groups of people may feel differently about variable pay.
 For example:

 - Generation X is the sandwiched generation.
 Smaller than both Boomer and Millennial generations, this somewhat pessimistic generation saw the end of pensions.
 Gen X is semi-private about pay, focused on cash and benefits, and fairly distrustful of organizations, having gone through more than one economic bust.
-For them, variable pay is “pay at risk.”
+For them, incentive pay is “pay at risk.”

 - Millennials are a different group.
 They are notoriously public about pay.
 A highly mobile workforce, Millennials are focused on cash and variable pay.
-They see variable pay as potential pay: it’s mine if I work for it.
+They see incentive pay as potential pay: it’s mine if I work for it.

 - We don’t yet know much about Generation Z, although they’ve already begun to enter the workforce.
 So far, they seem to be a bit of a pendulum swing back from the Millennial mindset in some ways.
 They are realistic and very eyes open.
 They’re not as public in communication as we can see from their online social media preferences for temporary apps like Snapchat vs. Facebook.